Understanding Wide Arbor Fly Reels

 The traditional fly reel described in this example was subjected to a greater and greater spool spin rate, an ever-increasing drag, and intense frictional heating . . . all of which were increasing ever-more quickly as the bonefish endlessly ran at a constant speed.
 The more backing the bonefish took, the lower the backing level became, the greater the drag became and the faster the spool spun, which amplified all of these adverse effects at faster and faster rates – the very definition of dynamic instability.
 The wide arbor concept conquers dynamic reel instability brilliantly by quelling these adverse phenomena and stabilizing reel performance.

-A Mathematical Look at Wide Arbor Designs
+A Mathematical Look at Wide Arbors

 Your line and backing are stored on your reel within a volume that mechanical engineers would describe as annular – a cylindrical volume bounded by an outer diameter (the spool’s rim diameter), an inner diameter (the arbor diameter), with some annular depth (the spool’s width).
 Essentially a donut-like shape with a volume (V) that’s calculated as follows: